wvbe/interfais/README.md

         // Wrapping text
         .paragraph('Paragraph text, or a bunch of paragraphs.
 Text in this style wraps to the edges of the cell nicely.
 The following line renders a ruler of dash characters:')

+        // Unordered list
+        .list([
+            'List items wrap as well...',
+            '...and are preceded by a list bullet'
+        ])

+        // Simple table of key/value pairs
+        .keyValue({
+            'Method': 'ui.keyValue()',
+            'Purpose': 'To present key/value pairs, kind of like a definition list', 'Arguments': 'An object, or an array of objects describing the key and value' })

         // Character repeat across view width
         .ruler('-')